billetcoin/masternode-install/README.md

 2. Download your Local Wallet: https://github.com/billetcoin/blt/releases

-•You can see daily income and collateral info here: https://masternodes.online/currencies/BLT/
+- You can see daily income and collateral info here: https://masternodes.online/currencies/BLT/

 3. You will need also VPS with Ubuntu 16.04, 18.04 , 19.04